 - Optional: garnish with lightly toasted white sesame seeds.

-Unlike other banchans, beansprouts don't last for as long, so try to finish up what you make within 1-2 days.
+Unlike other banchans, Korean soybean sprouts don't last for as long, so try to finish up what you make within 1-2 days.

 Try My Korean Kitchen's mung bean salad here.

-This is such a simple recipe, it doesn't need its own post!
+This is 1 of the simplest Korean banchan recipes.
+So easy, it doesn't need its own post!